vipinvkmenon/terraform-exporter-btp/docs/index.md

 # Terraform Exporter for SAP BTP

-The *Terraform Exporter for SAP BTP* (btptf CLI) is a handy tool that makes it easier to bring your existing SAP Business Technology Platform ([BTP](https://www.sap.com/products/technology-platform/what-is-sap-business-technology-platform.html)) resources into [Terraform](https://www.terraform.io/).
-With it, you can take things like subaccounts and directories in BTP and turn them into Terraform state and configuration files.
-It's especially useful for teams who are moving to Terraform but still need to manage older infrastructure or SAP BTP accounts that are already set up.
+The *Terraform Exporter for SAP BTP* (btptf CLI) is a handy tool that makes it easier to bring your existing SAP Business Technology Platform ([BTP](https://www.sap.com/products/technology-platform/what-is-sap-business-technology-platform.html)) resources into [Terraform](https://www.terraform.io/) or [OpenTofu](https://opentofu.org/).

+With it, you can take things like subaccounts and directories in BTP and turn them into Terraform/OpenTofu state and configuration files.
+It is especially useful for teams who are moving to Terraform/OpenTofu but still need to manage older infrastructure or SAP BTP accounts that are already set up.

 ## How does it work